PeterBrain/tars/README.md

     </property>
 </bean>
 ```
+Fill in your username and password of [mailtrap.io](https://mailtrap.io/)!

 ## Available Users
 The table below shows some available users added by the `/fillUsers` call.
 The password for all users is `password`.